 Nearly 500 applications have been submitted since 2012.
 About two-thirds of those have received funding, said program manager Linda Campbell.

 Applicants must live in Tuolumne County. with at least one year of residency.
 They also need to provide proof of income and expenses to show they will be able to stay financially solvent once they receive assistance.

 “It’s not here for people to use the system,” Driver said.
 “It’s to help people get on their feet.”
 One woman, who lost her job and ended up homeless, received money to buy clothes when she secured new work.
 Other recipients have gotten help with auto repairs, tires, fuel cards, rent, medical expenses and even motorized wheelchair batteries.

-One family of six was living in the homeless shelter.
+One family of six was living in a shelter.
 The mother had a serious health condition and the father was deaf, but they were vigilant in trying to improve their situation.